College Basketball Rankings: Big Ten Teams in AP Top 25 This Week

 Sammy Jacobs

 Every week we will look at the Big Ten basketball teams ranked in the AP Top 25 and those lurking just outside of it.
-Last week saw the ACC-Big Ten Challenge (won by the ACC) and the opening of conference play.
-There was some shifting in the Big Ten, but five teams remain in the polls.
+We have a new number one team in the country that comes from Big Ten Country.
+This week’s poll also has a Big Ten newcomer in Wisconsin.
+Here’s where the Big Ten landed in this week’s AP Top 25.

 This website uses cookies to improve your experience while you navigate through the website.
 Out of these cookies, the cookies that are categorized as necessary are stored on your browser as they are essential for the working of basic functionalities of the website.
 We also use third-party cookies that help us analyze and understand how you use this website.
 These cookies will be stored in your browser only with your consent.
 You also have the option to opt-out of these cookies.
 But opting out of some of these cookies may have an effect on your browsing experience.